 These chemicals won’t cruelly scrape your skin.
 There is only going to gently exfoliate the top dead skin layer of your skin and expose the fresher skin.

 This will help in making your skin fresher and also help in better penetration of whatever active ingredients you apply on your face.
 So if you do want to exfoliate your skin using a chemical exfoliator.

 But, An exfoliating serum can be the right choice if you struggle with flaky and dull skin.
 Also, retinol serum will help get rid of a dull complexion or dark spots.

 8. Avoid BB creams and CC creams.

-These creams tend to have talc and powder in it to give a matte finish and a foundation type finish.
+These creams tend to have talc and powder in them to give a matte finish and a foundation-type finish.
 So, this will cause the skin to become even drier.

 9. Use fragrance-free products.